justingibbs/justingibbs.github.io/_posts/2023-09-30-dramatron.md

   - Do not rely on a theme - Similar to relying on summaries but I can lean on [David Mamet](https://en.wikipedia.org/wiki/David_Mamet) in his [Master Class on dramatic writing](https://www.masterclass.com/classes/david-mamet-teaches-dramatic-writing) holds up a script, shakes it, and says no theme falls out of it.
 The only thing in a screenplay is the characters taking action in pursuit of their goals.
 I'm not saying that there isn't a theme, but we need to be careful not to conflate the appreciation and study of art for how art is created.

 # Generative AI Industry
-- Attened [The AI Conference](https://aiconference.com/) which was awesome however many of us couldn't escape the feeling of "[Selling pickaxes during a gold rush](https://cdixon.org/2011/02/05/selling-pickaxes-during-a-gold-rush)"
+- Attened [**The AI Conference**](https://aiconference.com/) which was awesome however many of us couldn't escape the feeling of "[Selling pickaxes during a gold rush](https://cdixon.org/2011/02/05/selling-pickaxes-during-a-gold-rush)"
+- Also got to **Google Cloud - Generative AI Live + Labs Sunnyvale**
+  - “LLMs are like fancy autocomplete”
+  - “Hottest programming language is English”
+  - Google sticking it's AI efforts into the convoluted soup that is Google Cloud is frustrating and in poor contrast with the focus and simplicity of OpenAI.
+Is it me or has everyone working in the Cloud just come to expect clutter and lack of clear vision?
+Or am I off base for not being their target audience.

 # Use Cases that just might be viable
 - None Player Characters (NPCs) - The value add here is pretty clear and a few startups have picked up on this opportunity.
 The challenge, however, lies in transcending the status of a mere LLM wrapper.
 What unique value can these startups offer that one can't achieve by simply crafting a well-thought-out prompt for an LLM?